davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Results

-These results were generated against the latest builds of Hyperledger Fabric 2.5 and the utilised the default values of fabric that exist within the sampleconfig directory of the fabric source code.
-Specifically the following block cutting parameters were used.
+These results were generated against the latest builds of Hyperledger Fabric 2.5 and utilised the [default node and channel config values](https://github.com/hyperledger/fabric/tree/release-2.5/sampleconfig).
+Specifically the following block cutting parameters were used:

 - block_cut_time: 2s
 - block_size: 500